Winter is an amazing – and beautiful – time of year to play outside in Calgary. Here are 15 ideas for winter family fun in Calgary:

 15. GLOW Downtown Winter Festival (February 10-12 & 17-19, 2022)

-Calgary GLOW Festival features “temporary, public outdoor light artwork that will light up the imaginations of Calgarian’s during winter’s darkest days;” live music; fire pits; and ice lounges.
-This unique, free festival takes place downtown.
+GLOW Downtown Winter Light Festival features “temporary, public outdoor light artwork that will light up the imaginations of Calgarian’s during winter’s darkest days;” live music; fire pits; and ice lounges.
+This unique, free festival takes place on Stephen Avenue from 6 pm – 11 pm for two weekends in a row (February 10-12 & 17-19, 2022).
 For more information, visit Glowfest YYC.

 How do you make the most of winter?